My Approach – Therapy for Anxiety, Life Transitions, Grief & Relationship Challenges

 Research shows that therapy works — and its effectiveness goes beyond the science.
 It’s the combination of a safe, consistent relationship and tools you actually apply in your daily life.

-Many clients notice shifts early on — in how they think, how they respond and how they feel day to day.
+Many clients notice shifts early on — in how they think, how they respond and how they feel in their day-to-day life.

 Real change comes from applying new skills consistently, with guidance from a therapist who knows how to help you build them.
 Over time, the patterns that once felt automatic begin to shift — because you’re literally building new ways of thinking and responding, not just understanding the old ones.